 I was sitting at the customer’s site replacing the DMZ firewall.
 Of course I wanted to know (from the outside) whether all servers are connected correctly (NAT) and whether the firewall permits the connections (policy).
 However, ping was not allowed.
 Therefore I used several layer 7 ping tools that generate HTTP, DNS, or SMTP sessions (instead of ICMP echo-requests) and revealed whether the services (and not only the servers) were running.
 Great!

-When troubleshooting network and security issues on many different devices I always miss some command options to do exactly what I want to do on the device I am currently working with.
-Therefore, I list a few commands for the Palo Alto Networks firewalls to have a short reference for myself.
+When troubleshooting network and security issues on many different devices/platforms I am always missing some command options to do exactly what I want to do on the device I am currently working with.
+Therefore I list a few commands for the Palo Alto Networks firewalls to have a short reference / cheat sheet for myself.
 Maybe some other network professionals will find it useful.